SCIInstitute/SCIRun/.github/ISSUE_TEMPLATE.md

 For Mac crash bugs, please *DO NOT* paste an entire MacOS crash report here.
 Edit it down to just the stack trace of the thread that crashed, along with the general system info on the top.

+**In all bug cases, some combination of screenshots, sample network(s), and input data should be attached.
+You can use any cloud storage links you want for networks and data.**

 ### Steps to Reproduce

 1. [First Step]